Judge Issuing a Protective Order

 Setting Bail in a Van Nuys Domestic Violence Case

 The next thing to deal with is the bail.
-Most times in these domestic violence cases, they're setting the bail at $50,000.00, and that's really a felony bail, but a lot of times when you get to court, it's filed as a misdemeanor.
+Most times in these domestic violence cases, they're setting the bail at $50,000.00, and that's a felony bail, but a lot of times when you get to court, it's filed as a misdemeanor.
 It's still a serious situation, but a $50,000.00 bail is not a misdemeanor bail.
 It's a felony bail.

 Developing a Defense Strategy to Resolve Domestic Violence Case

 This is why I get you in the office.
 We sit down from the beginning.
 We decide what our strategy is going to be.
 Are we going to fight the case all the way?
 Are we going to try to do damage control and resolve the case?
 These are questions that have to be answered right from the beginning.
 We have to sit down and look at all the paperwork in the case, any videos, pictures of injuries, and then use our common sense and decide the best way to handle this domestic violence case.

-The only way you're going to figure that out is through the representation of a defense lawyer who has handled hundreds of domestic violence cases over the course of my twenty-five-year career, I can really give you a feel for what you're looking at, what you're facing and how these prosecutors might deal with your domestic violence case.
+The only way you're going to figure that out is through the representation of a defense lawyer who has handled hundreds of domestic violence cases over the course of my twenty-five-year career; I can give you a feel for what you're looking at, what you're facing and how these prosecutors might deal with your domestic violence case.

 So, make the phone call.
 Set up the appointment.
 We'll sit down and go over your case.
 When you leave my office, you'll leave with a sense of calm and a sense of control back because you're now going to know what you're facing, what you can do to help in the domestic violence case, and what I'm going to do as your criminal defense attorney to get you the best possible result.